viralemergence/tatat/README.md

 </p>

 ### Benchmarking
 The 20 samples detailed in the [rousettus_tutorial](rousettus_tutorial) folder totalled up to 690 GB of uncompressed sequencing data.
 The assemblies were processed in parallel (as described above), but all other stages were run as single, unified jobs.
-The entire TATAT workflow was run for the tutorial 3 times and the median taken from the runs to determine overall runtime and runtime per stage, using the same resources.
+The entire TATAT coding gene workflow was run for the tutorial 3 times and the median taken from the runs to determine overall runtime and runtime per stage, using the same resources.
 Times were rounded to the nearest 10 minutes.

 | Stage | Runtime | CPUs | RAM | Parallel |
 | ----- | ----- | ----- | ----- | ----- |